nerv-bit/nerv/README.md

-📖 Radical Openness	Everything auditable, no hidden logic or allocations ⚖️ Provable Fairness	Zero pre-mine, transparent emissions, community governance from genesis 🛡️ Post-Quantum Readiness	No legacy curves in critical paths 💡 Useful Work Over Waste	Nodes earn by making the network smarter, not by burning energy
+📖 Radical Openness	Everything auditable, no hidden logic or allocations ⚖️ Provable Fairness	Zero pre-mine, transparent emissions, community governance from genesis 🛡️ Post-Quantum Readiness	No legacy curves in critical paths 💡 Useful Work.
+Nodes earn by making the network smartery
 </div>
 NERV belongs to the global privacy and open-source community.
 We invite cryptographers, systems engineers, privacy advocates, and builders to review, critique, audit, and contribute.